tshepang/blog/content/In Bruges (2008).md

 talented director, [Seven Psychopaths].
-Great camerawork, enjoyable acting (including even from Colin Farrel, which must be my most favorite of his career), superb script (and dialog), a gorgeous and intensely desirable gal, unusual storyline, and, and\... what a gem?
+Great camerawork, enjoyable acting (including even from Colin Farrel, which must be my most favorite of his career), superb script (and dialog), a gorgeous and intensely desirable gal, unusual storyline, and, and... what a gem?

-There is a bit of a lull partway through it, but soon after, the fun continues, and builds up to an intense and unpredictable last act, which does not feel rushed at all\... it\'s amazing.
-It\'s also helped a lot by the superb Ralph Fiennes.
+There is a bit of a lull partway through it, but soon after, the fun continues, and builds up to an intense and unpredictable last act, which does not feel rushed at all... it's amazing.
+It's also helped a lot by the superb Ralph Fiennes.

 As in the above-mentioned movie, one can sense a work of a liberal